sinxisterrr/sage-basic/START/API_KEYS.md

 > 💡 **Why Ollama?** Ollama Cloud is free with 100% uptime completely remote.
 No monster of a GPU required.
 If you go over hourly or weekly usage, you can also upgrade it for $20USD.

-> 💡 **Alternative:** If you prefer, you can use OpenRouter, OpenAI, or other LLM providers - you'll just need to modify the model integration slightly.
+> 💡 **Alternative:** If you prefer, you can use OpenRouter, OpenAI, or other LLM providers - you'll just need to modify the MODEL_PROVIDER environment variable.

 ---